bhartiy/learnsellacious/pages/05.product/advertisement/docs.md

 ![](special.png)

-4. Select the category(H,B,F), you want to assign the product.
+4. Select one special category which (H,B,F), you want to assign the product.
-5. After selecting the special; categories(H,B,F), a new window opens.
+5. After selecting the special categories (H,B,F), a new window opens.

 ![](special1.png)

+5. Select the number of days you want to assign the selected category to the products.
+You can assign one or more special category at once from here.
-5. Click on save button to save the Special categories details.
+6. Click on save button to save the Special categories details.
-6. Now product is assigned to that Special Category.
+7. Now the product is assigned to that Special Category.

-**You can create a new Special category.**
+**To create a new Special category.**
-If you want to assign a product to a new special category, you can create a new special category.
+You can also create a new special category with the settings you want.

 **Follow the following steps to create a new Special categories:**